 Processor intrinsics are a way to directly embed specific CPU instructions via special, fake method calls that the JIT replaces at code-generation time.
 Many of these instructions are considered exotic, and normal language syntax does cannot map them cleanly.

 The general rule is that a single intrinsic “function” becomes a single CPU instruction.

 You can go and re-read that introduction if you care for a more general and gentle introduction to processor intrinsics.
 For this series, we are going to focus on vectorized intrinsics in Intel processors.
 This is the largest group of CPU intrinsics in our processors, and I want to start by showing this by the numbers.
 I gathered some statistics by processing Intel’s own data-3.4.6.xml.
 This XML file is part of the Intel Intrinsics Guide, an invaluable resource on intrinsics in itself, and the “database” behind the guide.
 What I learned was that:

-In C#, we’ve mostly shied away from having intrinsics until CoreCLR 3.0 came along, but as single-threaded performance has virtually stopped improving, more and more languages started adding intrinsics support (go, rust, Java and now C#) so developers in those languages would have access to these specialized, much more efficient vectorized instructions.
-CoreCLR 3.0 does not support all 1,218 intrinsics that I found, but a more modest 226 intrinsics in 15 different classes.
+In C#, we’ve mostly shied away from having intrinsics until CoreCLR 3.0 came along, but as single-threaded performance has virtually stopped improving, more programming languages started adding intrinsics support (go, rust, Java and now C#) so developers in those languages would have access to these specialized, much more efficient vectorized instructions.
+CoreCLR 3.0 does not support all 1,218 intrinsics that I found, but a more modest 226 intrinsics in 15 different classes for x86 Intel and AMD processors.
 Each class is filled with many static functions, all of which are processor intrinsics, and represent a 1:1 mapping to Intel group/code names.
 As C# developers, we roughly get everything that Intel incorporated in their processors manufactured from 2014 and onwards2, and for AMD processors, from 2015 onwards.

 So what are these vectorized intrinsics?